Approximately low-rank recovery from noisy and local measurements by convex program: Introduction

 \subsection{A geometric characterization of estimation error bound}

 We present a generalized analysis framework to derive recovery guarantees for the optimization program in \eqref{eq:gen_mat_lasso}.
 Our main goal is to bound the error between the estimate by \eqref{eq:gen_mat_lasso} and the ground truth $M_0$.
-In the following proposition, we provide a deterministic upper bound on the estimation error conditioned on the event when the measurement operator $\mathcal{A}$ satisfies certain properties.
+In the following proposition, we provide a deterministic upper bound on the estimation error conditioned on the event when the measurement operator $\mathcal{A}$ satisfies specific properties.
 The proof of the proposition follows the technique used by \citet{cai2016matrix} to derive their error bound.
-We provide the proof in Appendix~\ref{sec:proof:prop:deterministic_errbnd} for the sake of completeness.
+We provide the proof in Appendix~\ref{sec:proof:prop:deterministic_errbnd} for completeness.

 \begin{prop} Let $\eta_1,\dots,\eta_n$ in \eqref{eq:meas_mdl} be i.i.d. drawn from $\mathcal{N}(0,\sigma^2)$.
 Suppose that there exist parameters $\theta, \Gamma >0$ determined by $d_1,d_2,n,\alpha,r$ so that